alrokayan/hadoop-openstack-easy/README.rst

-A Step-by-Step Guide to Install Hadoop on OpenStack CentOS VMs and Run Jobs via Eclipse Hadoop Plugin.
-With Cluster Scalability.
+A Step-by-Step Guide to Install Hadoop on CentOS VMs (on OpenStack) and Run Jobs via Eclipse Hadoop Plugin.
 =============================================================================================================================

 Project Information